You’ve probably heard the news—Notre-Dame de Paris has reopened after nearly six years of dedicated restoration following the tragic 2019 fire.

 the door to the bell of notre dame de paris

-By climbing up the last stairs of Notre-Dame de Paris, you’ll be on the very top of the cathedral.
+By climbing up the last stairs of Notre Dame de Paris, you’ll be at the very top of the cathedral.
 This is where you’ll have the best view!

 pantheon from notre dame de paris